 CFD Trading Costs

-The cost of trading equity CFDs is taken as a commission on opening and closing your position.
-For example, to trade Vodafone CFDs you would be charged 0.1% of your position value on opening and 0.1% of your position value on closing.
+The cost of trading UK and European equity CFDs is taken as a commission on opening and closing your position.

-The cost of trading all other CFDs is included in the dealing spread, much the same as with spread betting.
+The cost of trading all other CFDs (including US equity CFDs) is included in the dealing spread, much the same as with spread betting.
 So, if our spread for the cash UK 100 is 6045-6046, the cost of trading is 1 point x your risk per point.

 Please see our FAQs for full details of how these adjustments are calculated.